ComCatLab/welcome-guide/docs/sources/tutorials/espresso_compilation.md

     cluster, so if you compile the default version, it will have the same libraries as the cluster version and likely have the same issues!

+    !!! note

-    :note: **Tip**: To speed up the installation, you can spawn an interactive job with multiple cores and run `make` in parallel.
+        **Tip**: To speed up the installation, you can spawn an interactive job with multiple cores and run `make` in parallel.
 For example, if you want to spawn a job with 16 cores, do the following:

         ```shell
         salloc --mem=32GB --ntasks-per-node=16 --nodes=1 --account=def-samiras --time=00:10:00
         make -j16 all
         ```

     I've found that this scales linearly with 32 cores taking about 2 minutes to complete.